Thanasis-pap/contact_lenses/README.md

 1. Download and install the Contact Lenses Assistant app.

-2. Enter your contact lens information.
+2. Enter your contact lenses information.

 3. Count the times you used your contact lenses with a simple tap.